Click photos to enlarge.

 Rider Interface and Styling

-– Dual injected 2-tone, one-piece plastic shrouds and side number plates
+– Dual injected two-tone, one-piece plastic shrouds and side number plates

 – Optimized exhaust routing contributes to improved ergonomics